 Schedule lets you set up as many blocks of time as you like during which your child will not able to use his or her device.
 By default, a "Bedtime" schedule from Sunday to Thursday is set up, but you can tweak that and also add as many other schedules as you like.

 These scheduled blocks are easy to toggle on and off, which is great as you may have a recurring schedule that isn't always relevant, and you won't have to re-create a block each time you re-enable it.

-The other piece to this section is the Allowance (not available on iOS), which is simply the total amount of time each day that your child is allowed to use the device.
+The other piece to this section is the Allowance, which is simply the total amount of time each day that your child is allowed to use the device.
 There's a simple drop-down menu for each day, with options to set zero minutes to 3 hours in 30-minute increments, 4 hours to 8 hours in hourly increments, and finally one for all day.